 Listening to Nate Mercereau's music feels like staring down a kaleidoscope.
 The songwriter, producer, and multi-instrumentalist surveys the fractured borders between sounds, celebrating the beautiful moments where they collide.
-And when he’s not making his own music, he’s looking at the world of pop through his prismatic perspective—he’s produced or played on records by Jay-Z, Shawn Mendes, Lizzo, and The Weeknd, just to name a few.
+And when he’s not making his own music, he’s looking at the world of pop through his prismatic perspective—he’s produced or played on records by Leon Bridges, Jay-Z, Lizzo, and The Weeknd, just to name a few.

 Moreover, Mercereau has learned that no matter what sounds he’s working with he needs to lean in close, to focus on the details.
-“When you keep zooming in on something, it keeps getting more detailed,” says the Los Angeles-based artist.
-“It's like there's worlds within that world.”
-His new album, SUNDAYS, embodies that as he dives headlong into a mystical, rich vein of sonic worlds, each song more intricate and intimate than the last.
+“When you keep zooming in on something, it can get more detailed,” says the Los Angeles-based artist.
+His new album, SUNDAYS, embodies that as he dives headlong into a mystical, rich vein of sonic worlds, each song more intricate, intimate and expansive than the last.

-SUNDAYS developed out of what Mercereau calls “spontaneous composition”—weekly delves into his psyche via live-streamed performance.
-The sets were built in fluid collaboration with a series of percussive improvisations dreamt up by Carlos Niño, a forward-thinking producer, instrumentalist, and staple of L.A.’s experimental scene.
-Due to its open beginnings, SUNDAYS is both free of form and packed with complexity —at any given moment it can feel airy, dusty, serene, or fiercely passionate.
-The ten tracks don’t seem like traditionally structured songs.
+SUNDAYS developed out of what Mercereau calls “spontaneous composition”—weekly inter-dimensional delves via live-streamed performance.
+The sets were built in fluid collaboration with a series of sound-scapes and percussive improvisations from Carlos Niño, a forward-thinking producer, instrumentalist, and staple of L.A.’s experimental scene.
+Due to its open beginnings, SUNDAYS is both free of form and packed with complexity —at any given moment it can feel airy, serene, or fiercely passionate.
+The ten tracks aren't traditionally structured songs.
 They’re human, emotional, and alive.
-“Everything I’m doing is about getting breath out of my body,” Mercereau says.
-“It really feels elemental.”